-You may have a loose wire due to any reason.
+You may have a loose wire for any reason.
 After getting braces, it gets loose over time normally when a tooth starts to move.

-Sometimes, it may happen accidentally due to biting on a hard food or poor toothbrushing and flossing technique.
+Sometimes, it may happen accidentally due to biting on hard food or poor toothbrushing and flossing techniques.